 On weekdays, it is possible to reach the museum by bus.
 Use stop Overloon, Museumlaan, which is a ten-minute walk away.
 Note the huge gaps in the schedule before traveling.
 No buses are available on weekends.

-Weeze Airport (NRN) in Germany is less than 10 km away but lack of direct roads (and the border and the River Maas) means half an hours’ drive is needed.
+Weeze Airport (NRN) in Germany is less than 10 km away but the lack of direct roads (and the border and the River Maas) means half an hour’s drive is needed.